antakasa/2020-ulkolinja-englanti/README.md

 ## Publishing to Yle

-When all the content editing has been done, and you want to publish site to Yleisradio AWS S3 (assuming you have the access rights):
+When all the content editing has been done, and you want to publish site to Yleisradio AWS S3 (assuming you have the correct access rights and tools):

 1. go to repo and run ```git pull```
 2. run ```npm run deploy```
-3. Site should be available at lusi-dataviz.ylestatic.fi/[package-name]/index.html
+3. Site should be available at lusi-dataviz.ylestatic.fi/[package-name]/index.html.
+4. When embedding content into Fynd, select "External layout" and "Export as external content".
+The feature should work in Yle app too.